-- 0.50 credit per semester for each single period class - 0.75 credits per semester for AP classes with labs. - 1.00 credit for a successfully completed college semester class of 3 credit hours or more
+- 0.50 credit per semester for each single period class - 0.75 credits per semester for AP classes with labs - 1.00 credit for a successfully completed college semester class of 3 credit hours or more

-Credits toward graduation may also be earned through a variety of other learning experiences including, but not limited to, After School programs, Community Service, Internships, Green Job Corps placements, Advisory classes, and other work or leadership experiences.
+Credits toward graduation may also be earned through a variety of other learning experiences including, but not limited to, After School programs (75 hours/.5 credits), Community Service (50 hours/.5 credits), Internships, Green Job Corps placements and other paid work experiences (150 hours/.5 credits), Guidance (.50 credits/year), and other out of school learning and leadership experiences.
+Students will be required to demonstrate learning and leadership by adding reflections and artifacts to their portfolios in order to earn credit for these opportunities.